Transbay Tube

 The Transbay Tube is an underwater rail tunnel that carries Bay Area Rapid Transit's four transbay lines under San Francisco Bay between the cities of San Francisco and Oakland in California.
 The tube is 3.6 mi long, and attaches to twin bored tunnels.
-The underground section of rail between the nearest stations (one of which is underground) totals 6 mi in length.
+The section of rail between the nearest stations (one of which is underground) totals 6 mi in length.
 The tube has a maximum depth of 135 ft below sea level.

-Built using the immersed tube technique, the Transbay tube was constructed on land in 57 sections, transported to the site, and then submerged and fastened to the bottom – primarily by packing its sides with sand and gravel.
+Built using the immersed tube technique, the Transbay Tube was constructed on land in 57 sections, transported to the site, and then submerged and fastened to the bottom – primarily by packing its sides with sand and gravel.

 Opened in 1974, the tunnel was the final segment of the original BART system to open.
-All BART lines except the Berryessa-Richmond line operate through the Transbay Tube, making it one of the busiest sections of the system in terms of passenger and train traffic.
+All BART lines except the Orange Line operate through the Transbay Tube, making it one of the busiest sections of the system in terms of passenger and train traffic.
 During peak commute times, over 28,000 passengers per hour travel through the tunnel with headways as short as 2.5 minutes.
-BART trains can reach their highest speeds in the tube, up to 80 mi/hour, although trains typically operate at 70 mi/hour unless trying to recover from a delay.
+BART trains can reach their highest speeds in the tube, up to 80 mi/hour, although trains typically operate at 70 mi/hour unless recovering from a delay.

 Conception and construction

 Early concepts

-The idea of an underwater rail tunnel traversing San Francisco Bay was suggested by the San Francisco eccentric Emperor Norton in a proclamation that he issued on May 12, 1872.
-Emperor Norton issued a second proclamation on September 17, 1872, threatening to arrest the city leaders of Oakland and San Francisco for neglecting his earlier proclamation.
+The idea of an underwater rail tunnel traversing San Francisco Bay from Oakland Point was suggested by the San Francisco eccentric Emperor Norton in a proclamation that he issued on May 12, 1872.
+Emperor Norton issued another proclamation on September 17, 1872, threatening to arrest the city leaders of Oakland and San Francisco for neglecting his earlier proclamation.

 Official consideration to the idea was first given in October 1920 by Major General George Washington Goethals, the builder of the Panama Canal.
-The alignment of Goethals's proposed tube is almost exactly the same as today's Transbay Tube, and called for building on bay mud, which anticipated some of the seismic design aspects of the finished Transbay Tube.
-Goethals's proposal was estimated to cost up to US$50,000,000.
+The alignment of Goethals's proposed tube, from the foot of Market St. to the Oakland mole, was almost exactly the same as today's Transbay Tube.
+His proposal called for building on bay mud, which anticipated some of the seismic design aspects of the finished Transbay Tube, and was estimated to cost up to US$50,000,000.
 A competing bridge-and-tunnel proposal was advanced in July 1921 by J. Vipond Davies and Ralph Modjeski, closer to the alignment of a proposed Southern Crossing, between Mission Rock and Potrero Point in San Francisco due east to Alameda.
 Davies and Modjeski were critical of the ventilation issues that would arise from a long combined automobile and rail tunnel, indirectly endorsing the idea of a dedicated tunnel for electric rail traffic.
 The Davies and Modjeski proposal was joined by twelve other proposed projects to cross the Bay in October 1921, several of which featured rail service through long tunnels.

 In 1947, a joint Army-Navy Commission recommended an underwater tube as a means of relieving automobile congestion on the then-ten-year-old Bay Bridge.
 The recommendation was issued in a report undertaken to determine the feasibility of the Reber Plan.